When is the Best Time to Trek the Annapurna Base Camp?

 Trek duration: 5-6 hours

-After breakfast, we start our trek with passing through the settlements of Jhinu via Sinuwa and Chhomrong.
-We have our lunch at Jhinu located at a height of 1,690m.
+After breakfast, we start our trek passing through the settlements of Jhinu via Sinuwa and Chhomrong.
+We have lunch at Jhinu, which is located at a height of 1,690m.

-You can also take a dip in hot water springs of Jhinu danda.
-We resume our trek after lunch and arrive at Kyumi after 6 hours of walk.
+You can also dip in the hot springs of Jhinu Danda.
+After lunch, we resume our trek and, after 6 hours of walking, arrive at Kyumi.
 We stay overnight at a lodge in Kyumi.

 Day 07: Kyumi - Siwai - Nayapul – Pokhara or Kathmandu